AlexanderPavlenko/android-hid-client/README.md

 Typing in the "Manual Input" text box will send all the characters that you've typed into the box to the connected device once you hit the "send" button.

-### Some Use Cases

-* Quickly be able to change BIOS/UEFI settings of a computer when you don't have a keyboard with you
-* Typing a long string (such as a password or IP address) into a console

 <p align="right">(<a href="#top">back to top</a>)</p>